Do Dogs Come Back As People?

 As An Aside

-Later I bought two Lottery Tickets and ask him to smell out the correct numbers for me.
+Days later I bought two Lottery Tickets and ask him to smell out the correct numbers for me.
 To my dismay he tried and said he could not smell anything.
-Okay, what the heck.
+Okay, it was a longshot.
 Right?

-Weeks later it occured to me that maybe he could not smell (perceive) something which had not yet happened.
-Hmm?
+Weeks later it occured to me that maybe he could not smell (perceive) the winning lottery ticket because he couldn’t see something which had not yet happened.
+Hmm!

 Whether his story was fiction or nonfiction, it was quite fascinating.
-I think he will grow into a very interesting adult, if he keeps the heart of a dog.
+I do believe he will grow into a very interesting and successful adult, if he keeps the heart of a dog.